o7g8/aws-cdk-dotnet-microservice/README.md

 ## Provision Windows dev environment

 - Start a Windows instance with at least 70Gb disk space.
 To run Docker you will need to start a `*.metal` instance, e.g. `m5zn.metal` or `z1d.metal` with the latest `Microsoft Windows Server 2019 Base` AMI.
+Consider to use a spot instance with a permanent spot request to save costs.

 - Install AWS CLI <https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2-windows.html> if needed.